-- The Commission agrees that there is a conceptual case that housing stress is a driver of demand for social housing.
+- 15 The Commission agrees that there is a conceptual case that housing stress is a driver of demand for social housing.
 However, increased demand does not necessarily lead to increased provision of social housing.
-In response to state comments the Commission examined whether there were data available to quantify the relationship. - 16 Figure 1 compares changes over time in rental stress (defined as share of low-income households paying more than 30% of income2) with the growth in state expenditure (recurrent and capital) on social housing and the growth in social housing dwellings.
+In response to state comments the Commission examined whether there were data available to quantify the relationship. - Figure 1 compares changes over time in rental stress (defined as share of low-income households paying more than 30% of income2) with the growth in state expenditure (recurrent and capital) on social housing and the growth in social housing dwellings.
 This does not present a compelling case for there being a relationship between housing stress and the provision of social housing.
 Expenditure growth will in part reflect the replacement of older social housing stock rather than the creation of additional stock.
-In addition, the caveats noted by the publisher of the dwellings data, the Australian Institute of Health and Welfare, mean the data may not be of sufficient quality to quantify a relationship between housing stress and the provision of social housing.
-In addition, states have not presented nor is the Commission aware of alternative data enabling the relationship between housing stress and state spending on social housing to be quantified.
+In addition, the caveats noted by the publisher of the dwellings data, the Australian Institute of Health and Welfare, mean the data may not be of sufficient quality to quantify a relationship between housing stress and the provision of social housing stress and the provision aware of alternative data enabling the relationship between housing stress and state spending on social housing to be quantified.